-Reference Date: 03-June-2014
+Reference Date: 17-November-2014

 FOOD SECURITY SNAPSHOT

-According to the joint FAO/WFP markets and food security assessment, the population of CAR is facing serious and constantly deteriorating food access constraints, due to destroyed livelihoods, reduced own production, sharply curtailed market activity and availabilities, and access to markets.
+The population of the Central African Republic (CAR) is facing serious and constantly deteriorating food access constraints, due to destroyed livelihoods, reduced own production, sharply curtailed market activity, availabilities and access, and high food prices.
 In addition, not only the quantity of food intake is reduced, but the dietary diversity is also drastically diminished, with the substitution of more nutritious cereal and vegetable staples with more cassava and the sharp reduction of animal proteins intake.
 This widespread dietary deterioration raises serious concerns, having a dire effect in terms of nutrition and health.

-Dire food security situation
+Grave food security situation persist